Polycarp Igathe: Career before politics

 Straight out of the University of Nairobi in 1995, Igathe was employed in Australia as a finance officer at Queensland Health in Australia.
 He returned to Kenya a year and a half later and took up employment with Coca-Cola, where he worked until 2000.
 He then joined Africa Online as a sales and marketing manager.
 He was then hired by Kenya Breweries Limited, working as sales operations manager and then as marketing manager.
 He then worked as the managing director at Haco Industries for ten years, prior to joining Vivo Energy Kenya, in 2003.

 Igathe chaired the Kenya Association of Manufacturers, from 2012 until 2014.
 He also chaired the Petroleum Institute of East Africa, from 2014 until 2016.
-Other responsibilities include as Director and Trustee of the Kenya Private Sector Alliance, from 2014 until 2016 and as chairman and member of the Board of Management of Bishop Gatimu Ngandu Girls High School since 2010.
+Other responsibilities included, Director and Trustee of the Kenya Private Sector Alliance, from 2014 until 2016 and chairman and member of the Board of Management of Bishop Gatimu Ngandu Girls High School since 2010.

 The President of Kenya appointed Polycarp Igathe to chair the Anti-Counterfeit Agency in 2015, where he served for a year.
 He was then appointed chairman Special Economic Zones Authority of Kenya in October 2016.